|Letters of intent to apply deadline

 Value and duration

-Only Canadian postsecondary institutions that meet the eligibility requirements of one of the three federal research granting agencies may apply for and hold a Canada First Research Excellence Fund (the Fund) grant.
+Only Canadian postsecondary institutions that meet the eligibility requirements of one of the three federal research funding agencies—CIHR, NSERC and SSHRC—may apply for and hold a CFREF grant.

-To be deemed eligible for the purposes of Fund competitions, a Canadian postsecondary institution must:
+To be deemed eligible to apply to the CFREF program, a Canadian postsecondary institution must:

 - be authorized by a provincial or territorial government to grant university degrees, applied degrees or postsecondary diplomas;